tel: +48 22 499 98 98

 0.11 ZŁ

-Call us tel: +48 22 499 98 98 or write through form on our website.
-You can check the lifting capacity and the appearance of neodymium magnets in our power calculator force calculator
+Call us tel: +48 22 499 98 98 or get in touch through form on the contact page.
+You can check the power and the shape of neodymium magnets in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.